 (One-room house with loft, sleeps 2-3)

 The smallest building on the compound, the Tool House is a studio cottage opposite the Barn at the back of the property away from the lane.
-It consists of one room with a kitchen, wood-burning stove, dining table, double bed/sofa, easy chairs and a loft with a second double mattress above.
+It consists of one room with a kitchen, wood-burning stove, dining table, queen bed, easy chairs and a loft with a double mattress above.
 There is also a charming bathroom with a bath and shower.
 With French doors overlooking the old apple tree, the room is bright and cool and there is even room to hang a hammock.
 In the back of the house, there is a brick terrace under a grape arbor for outdoor dining.

 You are the 'th visitor.